jasherai/oniguruma/README.txt

 == CREDITS:

+* N. Lugovoi.
+ORegexp.sub and ORegexp.gsub code, plus other patches.
-* K.Kosako, for his great library.
+* K. Kosako.
+For his great library.
-* A lot of the documentation has been copied from the orininal Ruby Regex documentation.
+* A lot of the documentation has been copied from the original Ruby Regex documentation.

 == LICENSE: